 "It's very helpful to create a learning journey to help people not only learn what and why, but also how to implement best practices and give people the opportunity, time, and space to practice." - Director of Business Development, 201-500 employees, SaaS/software

-Warning signs: Your SDRs have ten browser tabs open just to complete one workflow.
+Warning signs: Your SDRs toggle between multiple browser tabs to complete a single workflow.
 They're manually entering the same information into multiple systems.
 The AI brings great insights, but getting them into your CRM takes five extra steps that nobody has time for.

 How to fix it:

-- Make native integrations a priority when selecting AI tools — if it doesn't connect to your CRM out of the box, think twice
+• Make native integrations a priority when selecting AI tools — if it lacks native CRM integration, think twice

-💡PRO TIP: You can skip integration headaches with UserGems because it works natively inside Salesforce and HubSpot from day one.
-Your data flows automatically between UserGems, your CRM, and sales engagement tools like Outreach and Salesloft - no APIs to manage, no syncing delays, no duplicate records.
+💡PRO TIP: UserGems works natively inside Salesforce and HubSpot from day one—no integration work required.
+Your data flows automatically between UserGems, your CRM, and sales engagement tools like Outreach and Salesloft - automatic API management, instant syncing, and single source of truth for records.

 4. Privacy & security concerns